Skip Breadcrumb Links

 Another way to get work experience, to gain insight into a job or field and, of course, to get a pay cheque, is to apply for a temporary job.
 This involves registering with an employment or temporary agency that will find you jobs with other companies.
 Some agencies focus on placing people in specific fields, such as technology, office assistance or security.
 Some agencies place you in long-term jobs.
 Sometimes temporary positions can lead to a full-time job with the company.

 You can register with many agencies at once.
 Research an agency carefully before registering with them and keep a copy of any contracts.
-You can find a list of agencies from the Association of Canadian Search, Employment & Staffing Services or The Directory of Canadian Recruiters.
+You can find a list of agencies from the Association of Canadian Search, Employment & Staffing Services or the Directory of Canadian Recruiters.

 Alternative Jobs